rikkimax/djvm/README.md

 Copyright 2015 James Mahler
 Licensed under the terms of the MIT license - See [LICENSE](LICENSE)

 Allows for access to Java JVM from D.  Provide D'esk interfaces as the C interaction into JNI is messy to say the least.
-This is a slow work in progress and currently just constantly seg faults.
-I'm hoping someone else have any an interest and be able to fix the .h -> .d issues.
+This is a slow work in progress.

 Motivation
 ----------